 Expertise, Authoritativeness, and Trustworthiness—these are the things Google uses to determine whether content is high-quality or not.
 If it is, you get ranked higher!
 Click here to learn more about E-A-T content.

 Don’t forget about page load speed—that’s a search engine ranking factor.
-If your page loads too slowly, not only will potential customers bounce, but Google won’t rank you as highly.
+If your page loads too slowly, not only will potential donors bounce, but Google won’t rank you as highly.

 Look out for keyword cannibalization.
 Sounds scary, but it’s easy to avoid—simply focus on different keywords for each page.
 You don’t want more than one page on your website competing against each other for the same keyword!